 - Paint your trees

-Set aside and let dry.
+Set aside and let dry for a couple hours.

 - Add loose parts

 Then glue on whatever loose parts you have at your home.
 Recycled pouch lids, pom poms, beads and sequins to name just a few!

 You can use recycled caps, and even leftovers from your last art project: these are dried paint blobs left too long in cups!
 We think they make the perfect ornaments!

 - Wrap garland